What Happens If I Die Without A Will?

 You don’t get to choose who will care for your children

 Of course, it’s possible someone may contest your decision in court.
 For example, you might appoint your parents as guardians, but your spouse’s parents might also really want to care for your children.
+Or you may end up with relatives from each side of the family that step forward.

 If you and your spouse aren’t alive and someone contests your decision, the information in your Will carries a lot of weight.
-After all, you’re the best person to decide who should take care of your kids.
+After all, you’re the best person to decide who should take care of your child.

 Your loved ones could spend a long time sorting out your matters